www.sillybeliefs.com

 As for the holiday idea, it's a waste of time asking people whether they would like an extra day off work.
 Most people would accept a holiday for the tooth fairy if it were offered.
 If a holiday is preferred, rather than allocate a new holiday with all its addition costs to the country, why not revamp Easter to Edster.
 We could remember the conquest of Everest on 'Edster Friday', the Antarctica expedition on 'Edster Sunday' and his humanitarian work on 'Edster Monday'.

-Posted by the 'Silly Beliefs' Team, 18 Jan, 2008 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 18 Jan, 2008 ~ Add a Comment Send to a Friend

 Of Makutu, Maori Curses and Witchcraft

 22 year old Janet Moses of Wainuiomata dies while her family supposedly attempts an exorcism.
 They were trying to remove a makutu or Maori curse.
-She had been dead for nine hours before someone decided to call the police, and in this time another six people were exorcised, thankfully none died although a 14-year-old had to be taken to hospital.
+She had been dead for nine hours before someone decided to call the police, and in this time another six people were exorcised, thankfully none died although a 14-year-old girl had to be taken to hospital.
 Amazing as it may seem, belief in witchcraft is still rife in Maori culture.
 This superstition predates European contact and like a deadly virus, has unfortunately not been eradicated by exposure to civilisation.
 Even worse it seems it is not just a belief of the uneducated.

 Dr Hone Kaa, an archdeacon of the Anglican Maori Church; Dr Rawiri Taonui, head of Canterbury University's School of Maori and Indigenous Studies; Poia Rewi, a senior lecturer at Otago University's School of Maori Studies and Pita Sharples, university lecturer and co-leader of the Maori Party all acknowledge the validity of curses.